MikeQuinton/gcp-web-application/README.md

 Task 2

-Application running on a private network with access to a database service and block store
+Application running on a private network with access to a database service and object storage

 Task 3